-Sophia is Chair of the YEN South West Centre and after graduating in Architecture and Environmental Engineering from the University of the West of England in 2013 joined WSP | Parsons Brinckerhoff as a Graduate Mechanical Engineer.
-Since then Sophia has worked on a variety of projects, taken on greater responsibility and progressed in her career to Mechanical Engineer after achieving her IEng status at the end of 2014.
+Sophia is a General Member for the YEN South West Centre having previously been Chair 2015-2018.
+After graduating in Architecture and Environmental Engineering from the University of the West of England in 2013 joined WSP as a Graduate Mechanical Engineer.
+Since then Sophia has worked on a variety of projects, taken on greater responsibility and progressed in her career to Senior Mechanical Engineer after achieving her IEng status at the end of 2014.

 Sophia is excited about the innovative and creative technical, social and networking events that CIBSE YEN SW Centre offers to young engineers and aspires to ensure this only continues to strengthen within the Region.